 This tutorial focuses on creating very high resolution, detailed models, using Catmull-Clark subdivision surfaces. ("Psubs", in MODO) We'll use my new 2014 Piaggio P180 "Avanti II" model as the primary example, (See that article here.) which is all sub-d from start to finish, resulting in meshes with nearly all quad polygons (very few triangles) and no Ngons.

 Meet our new best friend, "MeshFusion".
 I've included a variety of examples showing some of the potential of this new magical plug-in.
-I'm also introducing a "kit" for MODO users which is a set of all-quad, sub-d meshes suitable for kit-bashing your own aircraft and spaceship models, all designed to play nice with MeshFusion.
-This should be available at about the same time as this tutorial.
+I'm also working on a "kit" for MODO users which is a set of all-quad, sub-d meshes suitable for kit-bashing your own aircraft and spaceship models, all designed to play nice with MeshFusion.
+This should be available in early 2015.

 Detailed descriptions, examples, and nearly 4 hours of videos discuss how to create the initial geometry from your documentation, how to make clean cuts in subdivision surfaces while avoiding smoothing errors, how to adapt to changes as the project moves forward, how to avoid various "traps" this sort of modeling can produce, more on how to extrapolate dimensions from unknown parts, and of course at the end, texturing, rendering, and animating all of these parts.
 This is my most advanced project to date, and I've learned a lot of handy tips and methods during the process, all shared here.

 "Modeling with MODO, Volume Five - Problem Solving"